-The LCD Display front panel function keys are the primary user interface for the Disk Array.
+The LCD front panel function keys are the primary user interface for the RAID subsystem.
 Except for the "Firmware update", all configurations can be performed through this interface.
 The LCD provides a system of screens with areas for information, status indication, or menus.
-The LCD screen displays up to two lines at a time of menu items or other information.
+The LCD screen displays up to two lines of menu items or other information at a time.
 The RAID subsystem's factory default password is set to 00000000.